pkourampas/terraform-aws-custom-vpc/README.md

 ## Amazon Policy

-For this workshop, we will use the **AmazonVPCFullAccess** policy to manage VPC resources while ensuring the role’s access within AWS is appropriately scoped and limited.
+For this workshop, we will use the following policies to manage VPC resources while ensuring the role’s access within AWS is appropriately scoped and limited.

+- **AmazonVPCFullAccess**
+- **AmazonEC2FullAccess**
+- **AmazonS3FullAccess**

 ## Generate an EIP Policy